jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 This model is able to describe the data well enough to produce a reliable estimate of the day flattening the curve started.
 An interesting byproduct of this is the coefficient term for the 2nd regression line, $w_2$.
 By calculating $w_2$ and $b_2$ for different countries, we can compare how effective their social distancing measures were.
 This analysis and more will likely come in a subsequent post.

-Thank you for reading, and I encourage you to reach out to me by e-mail or other means if you have suggestions or recommendations, or even just to chat!
+Thank you for reading, and definitely reach out to me by e-mail or other means if you have suggestions or recommendations, or even just to chat!

 <!--
 ### Notes and Findings - Remove